malindakpt/TrendDetection/README.md

 ## Dashboard

 The Next.js App Router dashboard is available at `/` and reads `output/alerts.json`.
+The deployed dashboard is available at [trend-detection.vercel.app](https://trend-detection.vercel.app/).
 It provides:

 - Overview metrics: total alerts, high-confidence alerts, represented platforms, and strongest signal.
 - A confidence-and-time-sorted emerging-trends list.